helena-intel/readmes/genai-best-practices.md

 ## Known issues

+- With OpenVINO GenAI 2025.1 and 2025.2 system prompts are ignored on CPU and GPU.
+This is fixed in [nightly](#nightly).
+For chat inference with a system prompt with 2025.1 or 2025.2, see the [llm_chat_manual.py](https://github.com/helena-intel/snippets/blob/main/llm_chat/python/llm_chat_manual.py) chat sample.
 - With OpenVINO 2025.1 (and earlier), there is an issue when running inference on per-channel quantized INT4 models (exported with `optimum-cli export openvino --group-size -1`) on Meteor Lake GPU.
 The model generates nonsense.
-This issue is fixed in [nightly](#nightly)
+This issue is fixed in 2025.2
 - On GPU, first inference is expected to be different from subsequent inferences.
 If first inference is worse than second inference, please report an [issue](https://github.com/openvinotoolkit/openvino/issues).
 To prevent this variability, it can be useful to add a warmup inference: `pipe.generate("hello", max_new_tokens=1)`.